builduilabs/2022-12-18-initial-server-render-match/script.md

 So can we use CSS to hide the sidebar on desktop?
 Sure we can!

+🟢 Step

 ```jsx
 <div className="hidden lg:sticky lg:flex lg:h-screen" />
 ```

 It works, and it's robust to SSR: if I refresh on large screens, it's there, and if I refresh on small, it's hidden.

-But of course, we need React to toggle this panel.
-So how can we bring that back?
+But of course, we need to bring back React to be able to acatually toggle this panel.
+So what happens if we do that?

+END ON DESKTOP

 🟢 Step